 Device check-in and compliance

 By default, devices check-in with Jamf Pro every 15 minutes.
 This is configurable in the Jamf Pro console and you can read more on that here.
 If a device doesn’t check-in within a 24-hour period, Jamf will mark the device as unresponsive.
-If a device is marked unresponsive, Jamf will send that status to Intune and the device will be marked as non-compliant once Intune gets that data.
+If a device is marked as unresponsive in Jamf, it will not impact the compliance status of a device in Intune.
+However, if a device is retired in Jamf, Intune will reevaluate the compliance state of the device.
 Every registered device also has an Azure token.
 This token is refreshed every 12 hours, and if the token is not able to be refreshed for 24 hours or more, Jamf will mark the device as unresponsive and send that status to Intune.

 NOTE: Enrolled users must log on to correct a non-responsive state.
 It must be the user who has work-placed joined the account as this is the user that has the identity from Intune in their login keychain.